choice404/botbox/README.md

 # Bot Box

-A discord bot template generator to help create discord bots quickly and easily
+Make the discord bot of your dreams.

 ![](./readme_assets/botbox_showcase.gif)